How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 Adding new TFTs facilitates mapping additional QoS flows to new dedicated bearers.
 Modifying existing TFT filters allows traffic reclassification across bearers.
 Deleting TFTs can remove unused filters or dedicated bearers.

 Performing TFT updates after the initial attach offers more granular control over QoS levels.
-Specific applications like VoIP, streaming video or online gaming can be assigned to bearers with higher bitrates or lower latency.
+Specific applications like VoIP, streaming video or online gaming can be assigned to bearers with higher-bitrates or lower latency.
 This enhances the user experience for services with stringent demands.

 Overall, the option to dynamically update TFTs is essential to match traffic flows to optimal QoS parameters.
 This intelligent traffic shaping maximizes utilization of radio and core network resources.